Assumption College Samutprakarn: Sport Center

 Sport Center is a semi indoor arena used for sport activities.
-It consists of 2 basketball court and futsal field with grandstands.
+It consists of 2 basketball courts and a futsal field with grandstands.

 Sakdanusorn building

 Sakdanusorn building is a sport activities building completed in 2015.
 The building consists of 2 swimming pools, a fitness centre and physical education facilities.
 The building named after its former director, Bro.
 Sakda Kitcharoen, who died in 2010.
 Both swimming pools and fitness centre are open for public use after school time.

 Saint Louis Arena

-Saint Louis Arena is a multipurpose yard and have a Football Field.
+Saint Louis Arena is a multipurpose yard and can be used as a football field.